Is It Too Hard? Check out This How to Make a Stencil with Silhouette Cameo Guide

 I have another hot tip for you: if you want to make reusable stencils, you need to use plastic.
 Another benefit of plastic is that you can easily wash any paint so it will remain neat and tidy after numerous operations.

 My favorite plastic for reusable stencils is the Letter index divider.
 This is a cheap and great material.
 Plus it comes in different colors.
-Now before you can create the stencil out of the divider, you need to trim it down a bit, you can use a knife or a scissor to cut out the wholes.
+Now before you can create the stencil out of the divider, you need to trim it down a bit, you can use a knife or a scissor to cut out the holes.
 Then if you are using a smaller stencil than you can cut it down to size or use the Cameo to do it.

 I really love these dividers because they are light and flexible and easy to wash.
+They stick easily to the cutting mat.
+You can un-stick them with ease as well.
+To lower your costs do clean your cutting mat regularly.

 When it comes to stenciling, everybody has their own way of doing things.
 Some people prefer spraying, and some people prefer brushing.
 Every job has its benefit.
 I prefer to use the spraying method because it’s faster.
 But I need to take extra precautions, so the paint doesn’t end up under the stencil, or the piece will turn out ugly.